 It can also be used for recurrent pain in the legs due to blocked arteries, decreased mental capacity in the elderly erectile dysfunction, and male infertility.

 Some people use it to prevent the common cold, improve kidney function after a kidney transplant, and preeclampsia or high blood pressure during pregnancy.

-It can also be used to improve athletic performance and boost the immune system as well as preventing inflammation of the digestive tract in premature infants.
+It can also be used to improve athletic performance and boost the immune system and prevent inflammation of the digestive tract in premature infants.

-It is used in combination with a number of over-the-counter and prescription medications for various conditions.
+It is used in combination with several over-the-counter and prescription medications for various conditions.

 For instance, you can use L-Arginine along with ibuprofen as a treatment for migraine headaches.